tsackton/taelgar/Gazetteer/The Green Sea Region/Western Green Sea/Skaerhem/Pyhlla.md

 # Blessing of [[Kaikkea]]

-All pilgrims to Vetta must accept the blessing of [[Kaikkea]].
+All pilgrims to [[Vetta]] must accept the blessing of [[Kaikkea]].
 This involves being submerged in a deep quarry cut out of the stone, and prayed over.
-The prayer is basically a divination spell that asks one question only: "will this person defile the sacred waters of Vetta"?

 %%SECRET[2]%%